Vince Russo

-Vincent James Russo (born January 24, 1961) is an American professional wrestling booker, writer, and pundit.

-He is notable for his tenures with the World Wrestling Federation (WWF, now WWE), World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA, now Impact Wrestling) in creative roles.
+Vincent James Russo (born January 24, 1961) is an American professional wrestling writer, booker, and pundit.
+He is notable for his tenures in creative roles with the World Wrestling Federation (WWF, now WWE), World Championship Wrestling (WCW), and Total Nonstop Action Wrestling (TNA).
 He also occasionally made appearances as an on-screen authority figure, and professional wrestler, in WCW and TNA.

-His writing style often blurred the lines between reality and fiction, while also favoring elements such as shock twists, grand moments and larger-than-life characters over in-ring action, which made him a controversial figure amongst certain wrestling fans.
-Russo's time as the head of WWF’s creative department during the widely acclaimed Attitude Era led the company to record high television ratings.
+Russo's writing style often blurs the line between reality and fiction, while also favoring elements such as shock twists, grand moments, and larger-than-life characters over in-ring action, which made him a controversial figure among some wrestling fans.
+Russo was part of the WWF's creative department during the widely acclaimed Attitude Era, during which the company achieved record high television ratings.

-During a self-booked in-ring career in WCW, Russo became a one-time WCW World Heavyweight Champion, and scored televised singles victories over future WWE Hall of Famers Ric Flair and Booker T (the latter to win his world title).
+During a self-booked in-ring career in WCW, Russo became a one-time WCW World Heavyweight Champion.

 Early life

-Russo grew up in Farmingville, New York and graduated from the University of Southern Indiana (then known as Indiana State University Evansville) in 1983 with a degree in journalism.
-He worked for the school newspaper The Shield as an assistant sports editor and later as editor-in-chief.
+Vincent James Russo is of Italian descent, grew up in Farmingville, New York, and graduated from the University of Southern Indiana (then known as Indiana State University Evansville) in 1983 with a degree in journalism.
+He worked for the school newspaper The Shield as an assistant sports editor and later editor-in-chief.

-Russo got his start in pro wrestling when he began training under the tutelage of Johnny Rodz at Gleason's Gym in Brooklyn.
-He owned two video stores on Long Island, New York.
-Russo also hosted his own local radio show from 1992 to 1993 called Vicious Vincent's World of Wrestling which aired on Sunday nights on WGBB in Freeport, New York.
+Russo got his start in professional wrestling when he began training with Johnny Rodz at Gleason's Gym in Brooklyn.
+He owned two video stores on Long Island.
+Russo also hosted his own local radio show from 1992 to 1993 called Vicious Vincent's World of Wrestling, which aired Sunday nights on WGBB in Freeport.
 The program ran for exactly one year, the final show being the one-year anniversary.